manuelarte/spring-utils/README.md

 ## 🤓 Overview

-Some helpful validations and utilities to be used in your [Spring Boot][spring-boot] application.
+Some helpful validations and utilities to be used in your [Spring Boot](https://spring.io/projects/spring-boot) application.

 Check the features list below.